SteveXCIV/stevexciv.github.io/content/blog/giving-golang-a-try/index.md

 **Next up, creating the manager struct.**

+**NOTE:** I deviated pretty far from the structure of the plan here while still sticking to the requirements.
+I opted to fully test the manager API in one shot rather than implementing it piecemeal.
+Even though I didn't follow the plan precisely, I still feel like this experience gave me a pretty good handle on developing a simple project in Go.

 - Looking at project plan doc, I need to support:
   - Add (aka Create op)
   - List (aka Read op)